1. When is the park open?

 Concessioners operate a variety of accomodations in the park from dorm-style rooms and cabins to full-service resort hotels.
 For more information on accommodations in the park visit the Lodging page.

 There are five developed campgrounds in Grand Teton National Park.
-Reservations are available for some campgrounds for group sites, as well as first-come, first-served.
-The fee is $20.50 per night for a site or $8 per person per night for hiker/biker.
+Campsites are available on a first-come, first-served basis except for reservations at RV Parks and group sites.
 The maximum length of stay is seven days per person at Jenny Lake and 14 days at all other park campgrounds, with no more than 30 days total allowed in the park campgrounds per year.
-Sites are limited to six people, two tents, and two vehicles (only one vehicle at JennyLake).
+Sites are limited to six people, two tents, and two vehicles (only one vehicle at and Signal Mountain JennyLake).
 Larger groups will need to split up into two separate sites and must do all activities (cooking, sleeping, etc) separately.

 These campgrounds do not have hook-ups.
 Water and dump-stations are centrally located in Gros Ventre, Signal Mountain and Colter Bay campgrounds.
 Two RV park campgrounds in the park do have hook-ups:

 Group campsites may be reserved and are available only at the Colter Bay and Gros Ventre campgrounds.
 Group site capacities range from 10 to 100 people.
-Make requests for reservations starting January 1 by calling the Grand Teton Lodge Company at (800) 628-9988 or (307) 543-3100; faxing (307) 739-3438.
+Make requests for reservations starting January 1 by calling the Grand Teton Lodge Company at 307-543-3296.
 Visit the Camping page for more detailed information.

 10. What kinds of activities are available in the park?